kirkwoodwest/Bitwig-API-Utils/README.md

 Some basic midi ids that you might need.
 NoteOn, CC, etc. Not fully filled out but might be inspiring to integrate and build your own set of Midi utilities.

 # Connect / Support
-If you want some help getting these working, have questions or feature suggestions reach out on the [kvr - bitwig controller scripting forum]( https://www.kvraudio.com/forum/viewforum.php?f=268).
+If you want some help getting these working, have questions or feature suggestions reach out on the [kvr: bitwig controller scripting forum]( https://www.kvraudio.com/forum/viewforum.php?f=268).
 Always great to connect to fellow nerds.

 Also would love to hear from you if you used the Java files found here. can either connect through forum or here [kirkwoodwest@gmail.com]